TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Windows Commands/Windows - Send Notification Message.md

 To use this command enter the text to display through the notification in the $Notification="" variable.

-Example: $Notification="Fire drill on Monday at 10 am"
+Example: $Notification="Fire drill at 10 am on Monday"

 ![Example Notification](https://github.com/TheJumpCloud/support/blob/master/PowerShell/JumpCloud%20Commands%20Gallery/Files/Windows%20notification.png?raw=true)